 One of the most non-intuitive results here is that culling can dramatically alter the evolutionary dynamics from the expectation.
-As we show in Appendix S2, trait-independent culling does not alter the expected evolutionary dynamics, and thus we would expect that a population whose trait was already at the ESS would not evolve away from it.
+As we show in Appendix S2, trait-independent culling does not alter the expected evolutionary dynamics based on quantitative genetics, and thus we would expect that a population whose trait was already at the ESS would not evolve away from it.
 And yet, we see that trait evolution moves away from the ESS and towards the TEA (Fig. 5) when the population is culled.
 As a consequence, our results may have important implications for managed populations.
 Economically important populations, from fisheries to ungulates and invasive species, may show substantial changes in traits in response to random or trait-biased harvesting (Darimont et al. 2009) .
 In Windermere pike (Esox lucius), for example, harvesting is thought to have altered the fitness landscape and generated selection away from the direction driven by the natural setting (Edeline et al. 2007).
 This evolutionary outcome could represent both the direct selective effects of harvesting itself but also the presence of a transient attractor that competed with an ESS attractor, since harvesting maintained populations in a transient state.
 Understanding evolution in such populations may require a disequilibrium (transient) approach, because harvested populations are by definition being held below their potential equilibrium.
 To the degree that these populations show density dependence in their birth or death rates, similar to but not necessarily following the birth-death logistic model, they are likely to also display TEAs that could draw their traits away from the starting values, whether the initial trait distributions are at the ESS value or not.
 Culling our simulated population nearly halved the fecundity of the population, even without it having a direct selective effect (as captured by the equation for the evolutionary dynamics).
 This would have long-term ramifications for the culled population, as the ecological equilibrium would not quickly return to the pre-cull levels upon relaxation of the cull.